 - That parental alienation is negated through spending enough time with both parents.

 - That the parents are able to settle differences of opinion on parenting issues which may be unveiled in the future.

 - The parents accept each other’s parenting styles.

 These criteria will obviously be different to each family, dependent upon the consideration, discussion and negotiation of individual needs, circumstances and wishes of both the parents and children.

 - Weekend contact begins on Friday with the collection from school and lasts until Monday morning with them being taken to school.
 This increases parenting time, allows contact with the school, allows the non-resident parent to be a part of the child’s routine and also reduces the contact between the parents where there is friction.

 - Mid-week contact, again picking the child up from school and preferably staying overnight.

 - Contact for half the holidays should mean half the time the child has off school and should include school training days, bank holidays etc.

-- Adequate time given for the child to see relatives from both sides of the family.
+- Adequate time is given for the child to see relatives from both sides of the family.

 - Taking child/ren to any appointments relating to health